Your LinkedIn Ads are probably working.

 Fix the measurement.
 The ROI is probably already there.

 Most B2B companies don't have a LinkedIn performance problem.
 They have a LinkedIn measurement problem.
 The ads are building brand.
 They're influencing pipeline.
 They're shortening sales cycles.
-They're making your outbound warmer and your inbound more qualified.
+They're making outbound warmer and inbound more qualified.

 The ROI isn't missing.
-It's just hiding behind a ruler that's too short to measure it.
+It's hiding behind a ruler that's too short to measure it.

 "You don't need better ads.
 You need better math."